 Exhibitions

 Pharaohs, pyramids, sphinxes, and hieroglyphs—ancient Egypt has captivated the world for millennia.
-Egypt Eternal explores our enduring interest.
 In a bright and refreshed gallery with an elegant arched window revealed for the first time in decades, the new exhibition showcases returning favorites and pieces from the museum’s collections that are on display for the first time.

 Mediterranean Marketplaces: Connecting the Ancient World